analogsenses/source/source/_drafts/2016-01-20-this-is-a-test-post.markdown

     > This is just some random text that should appear as an indented blockquote within the first item on the list.
 2. After that blockquote, the list can resume as usual.

 And finally, the most complex case is a list within another list.
-Keep in mind that in some Markdown interpreters you need to type two spaces for each level of indentation, but in the current version of Octopress it takes four spaces for each:
+Keep in mind that in some Markdown interpreters you need to type two spaces for each nested level, but in the current version of Octopress it takes four spaces for each:

 1. Item 1